-How Cloud and Ops Teams Can Take Cloud Adoption From Bottleneck to Engineering Success
+How Cloud & Ops Teams Can Drive Cloud Adoption Success

 Many traditional operations teams, especially those in large corporations, are due for an image makeover.
 In today’s cloud-centered world, operations teams can no longer be seen as a hindrance to cloud adoption.
 It’s time for teams to reimagine their value proposition and evolve alongside product teams to provide services with a slant towards communication, building common solutions, and providing lightweight governance.
 In my role as Director of Cloud Engineering at Capital One, I’ve led teams through the Cloud transformation from physical to virtual infrastructure.
 With a bias towards standard processes and repeatability, I’ve focused my efforts on encouraging teams by taking an inclusive, programmatic, and pragmatic approach to infrastructure management.